 Unfortunately, humans are the weakest link in security strategies and social engineering attacks happen more often than we’d think.
 People often inadvertently give out enough information for bad actors to be able to pass any validation and authentication processes through trickery by individuals with ill intent.
 Any information we obtain from the people we contact will be used to build a better plan as the physical penetration testing process progresses.

 Covert Observation is exactly what it sounds like.
 By this point, we’ve already mapped your physical facility to find its secured and unsecured points.
 Still, now we dig deeper to see where we can bypass existing barriers or access unsecured ones.
 This often includes performing covert photography of the target (your facility) up close to identify physical security controls and monitoring staff as they are coming and going.
 If you have an open facility in a glass building, we may even try to zoom in to see what sensitive information we can pick up on your employees’ computer screens.

 By this point in our steps to penetration testing, the information collected in the previous phases is beginning to coalesce.
 Vulnerabilities, exit points, entrance points, cameras, guards, fences, company technology, staff members, and other relevant information are used to begin planning an attack.

 Planning and intelligence gathered by various means have, by now, morphed into a plan of attack.
 Pretexting involves setting the plan into action and ensuring the team’s equipment, transportation, and personnel are synchronized and ready to execute.

 Infiltration, Exploitation & Post-Exploitation

-Free Consultation With a Cybersecurity Expert
+Schedule a Free Consultation With Cyber Security Expert Today

 Learn more about RedTeam Security's advanced Application, Network and Physical Penetration Testing, Social Engineering and Red Teaming services.